hgross4/hgross4.github.io/README.md

 Play today's stories from NPR's Morning Edition or All Things Considered shows.

 ## To do
+* Fix 2nd story not autoplaying after first is finished
 * Fix for mutliple stories sometimes playing simultaneously (after pressing each download button in succession?)
+* Center story titles in list of all stories to make tapping on a story easier
+* On Apple Watch, skip-to-next and go-back-to-previous buttons
 * Controls for jumping ahead or back X seconds, and for this to work on Apple Watch
 * Ability to change playback speed
 * Prevention of first story playing after last has ended